euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

-Using Python with standard modules for scientific computing and image processing together with the Python based finite element solver SfePy and a collection of developed supporting applications, we are able to produce a simplified patient-specific liver model and numerically simulate hepatic blood perfusion.
+Using Python with standard modules for scientific computing and image processing together with the Python based finite element solver SfePy and a collection of developed supporting applications, we are able to produce a simplified patient specific liver model and numerically simulate hepatic blood perfusion.

 CT data are processed by the semi-automatic segmentation algorithms